mkjanda/IAT-Design/README.md

 </IATDesign>
 ```

 Note that the AppData directory is hidden by default.
-If the software is downloaded from https://iatsoftware.net, then it can be activated with a few clicks and an email confirmation &mdash; since I allow people to upload images to my server that I have no time to review, the email confirmation seemed wise.